To deploy F5 VNFM, do the following:

 PREREQUISITE: The following table lists the VNFM-required administrative OpenStack environment components and guidelines that must exist PRIOR to creating a VNFM instance in your OpenStack project.

-- Once the following components exist in your environment, create and name a VNFM instance, and then define the following parameters, clicking Next to complete the wizard.
+- Once the following components exist in your environment, create and name a VNFM instance, select the Availability Zone on which you want the VNFM installed, and then define the following parameters, clicking Next to complete the wizard.
 (Click the following links to learn more about using the Newton version of OpenStack.)

 |Source||Expand Select Boot Source, and choose Image, under Create New Volume, click No, and then click + next to the latest VNFM image file to move it to the Allocated list.|

 Select a flavor sized accordingly, to accommodate the VNFM component images you previously uploaded.
 The minimum flavor requirements for deploying the F5 VNF Manager include: